The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Discussion

 \subsection{Entropy Profile}

-The behavior of the entropy profile for this cluster, as described in Section~\ref{sec::others}, is consistent with what~\citet{2009Cavagnolo} found in his entropy profile analysis of the intracluster medium (ICM) for 239 clusters in the \textit{Chandra} archive.
+The behavior of the entropy profile for this cluster, as described in Section~\ref{sec::others}, is consistent with what~\citet{2009Cavagnolo} found in his entropy profile analysis of the ICM for 239 clusters in the \textit{Chandra} archive.
 The blue dotted lines in Fig.~\ref{fig::entropy_prof} show all 239 clusters in Cavagnolo's sample, and the red solid line is that of PKS1353-341.
 The two dashed lines are for a simple power law model based on~\citet{2013Panagoulia} and~\citet{2017Hogan}.

-The central ($r<10\,\rm{kpc}$) entropy of the cluster is approximately $30\textendash60\,\rm{keVcm}^2$.
+The central ($r<10$ kpc) entropy of the cluster is approximately $30\textendash60\,\rm{keV\,cm}^2$.
 The large uncertainty comes from the uncertainty of the core density and temperature, due to the central AGN.
 The nonzero core entropy can be explained by either the AGN providing a large amount of energy to offset cooling and maintain nonzero entropy~\citep{2005Voit} or the low-entropy gas near the core having cooled and the core being refilled with higher-entropy gas.
-We see no significant flattening of the entropy profile near the center of the cluster, similarly to what was suggested by~\citet{2013Panagoulia} and~\citet{2017Hogan}, who argued that the entropy profile should have a simple power law model all the way to the center.
+We see no significant flattening of the entropy profile near the center of the cluster, similarly to what was suggested by~\citet{2013Panagoulia},~\citet{2017Hogan} and~\citet{Babyk2018}.